nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

 # Building NEMO archive files

+The data from MERCATOR GLOBAL_ANALYSIS_FORECAST_PHY_001_024 are input for a python code "nemo2archvz.py" which converts temp, salon, u-vel., v-vel., and thinness fields from their non-native grid forms (e.g. regular grid) to the same grid but in HYCOM convention, I.e. [ab] archive data files.
+If the program run successfully a directory called "data" are created and the archive files, archv.YYYY_ddd_hh.[ab], are copied there.

       └── NMOa0.08
          └── REGION.src
          └── bin
          └── expt_01.0
              └── data
+                   └── archv.YYYY_ddd_hh.[ab]
          └── topo

 # Horizontal interpolation to the inner domain